What Is an Insurance Rider?

 To understand the basic idea of insurance riders, let’s turn to a common scenario.
 Let’s say your great-grandmother gave you a necklace and a couple of rings that are now worth about $5,000.
 You’d like your home insurance policy to repair or replace these items if they’re damaged by, say, a fire or another loss type.
 However, your policy might only pay out a maximum of $1,500 for jewelry — a common limit.

 That’s where an insurance rider comes in handy!
-Simply put, an insurance rider is an optional add-on to your policy that gives you additional coverage for a small fee.
-(In this case, you would add a jewelry rider — more commonly known as jewelry insurance — to your policy.)
+In this case, you would add a jewelry rider — more commonly known as jewelry insurance — to your policy.
 Let’s explore the different types of home insurance riders, as well as the benefits and costs.

 (FYI: You might also hear insurance riders referred to as endorsements, floaters or amendments.)